LostBeard/RadzenIconFullscreenIssue/README.md

 ## Demo
 [Demo](https://lostbeard.github.io/RadzenIconFullscreenIssue/)

+### How to use the demo

+#### Reproduce the issue
+- Visit the demo link above.
+- Click the `With RadzenIcon` in the nav bar
+- Click the `Toggle Fullscreen` button
+- Observe the issue

+!IMPORTANT: Close the tab, and in a new tab go to the Demo again.
+Simply refreshing the tab does not fully reset the issue.

+#### Show the issue does not occur without RadzenIcon
+- Visit the demo link above.
+- Click the `Without RadzenIcon` in the nav bar
+- Click the `Toggle Fullscreen` button
+- Observe the issue does not occur

 There are are 3 pages.
 - `Home` Explains the issue.
 - `With RadzenIcon` Demonstrates the issue with a RadzenIcon.